thinhkhang97/lumidaily/docs/PRD.md

 ### Vision Statement

-Lumidaily transforms productivity from a source of stress into a mindful, calming practice by combining the proven Pomodoro Technique with daily reflection, beautiful handwritten aesthetics, and wellness-focused design.
+Lumidaily transforms productivity from a source of stress into a calming, effective practice by combining the proven Pomodoro Technique with daily reflection, beautiful handwritten aesthetics, and wellness-focused design.

 ### Mission

-To help individuals achieve meaningful productivity while maintaining mental well-being through a thoughtfully designed, paper-inspired digital experience that feels personal, calming, and sustainable.
+To help individuals achieve meaningful productivity while maintaining focus and well-being through a thoughtfully designed, paper-inspired digital experience that feels personal, calming, and sustainable.

 ---